AutoDebrid/AutoDebrid/README.md

 # AutoDebrid
-Automatically download videos added to your Real-Debrid Cache using JDownloader2
+Automatically downloads movies added from your Real-Debrid Cache using JDownloader2 and adds them to Radarr

+#Prerequisites